vangoghworldwide/linkedart/README.md

 ### Previous attribution

 Sometimes artworks were assigned to Vincent van Gogh, but later is was discovered that it was created by someone else.
 Linked Art provides a mechanism to model [uncertain and changing attributions](https://linked.art/model/object/production/#uncertain-or-changing-attributions).
-You model the production activity in the same way as described above, but instead of providing the *carried_out_by* directly we use an attribute assignment and classify it as obsolete.
+You model the production activity in the same way as described above, but instead of providing the *carried_out_by* directly we use an attribute assignment.
+Classify the assignment with the concept from the VGW vocabulary *Previously attributed to Vincent van Gogh*.
 In the assignment the timespan is used to indicate untill when it was believed van Gogh was the creator.

 ```json
 {